nabeelvalley/docs/src/content/docs/data-science-with-python/ocr-with-easyocr.md

 subtitle: Create a basic application using EasyOCR and Flask that uses Machine Learning to Parse Text from an Image
 ---

+---
+published: true
+title: OCR with Python and EasyOCR
+subtitle: Create a basic application using EasyOCR and Flask that uses Machine Learning to Parse Text from an Image
+---

 A simple application to use EasyOCR and Flask to create a WebApp that is able to process images and return the relevant text

 # Requirements/Dependencies